claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- HTTP endpoint.
 - **Data Transformation:** before data is sent to a destination it can be tranformed with AWS Lambda
 - **Convert record format**: Data firehose can convert **JSON** data into different file formats before being delivered to S3
-#### Kineses Data Analytics
-**Serverless**, AWS service, to stream live video from devices to tha AWS cloud, or build applications for real time video processing or batch oriented analytics.
 #### Kinesis video streams
 allows you to run queries agains that is flowing through your real time stream so you can create and analysis on emerging data.

 ## AWS Data Exchange
 AWS Data Exchange is a service that makes it easy for AWS customers to securely exchange file-based **datasets** in the AWS Cloud.